-As a patient you have a responsibility to:
+As a parent/carer you have a responsibility to:

-- Let us know if you need to cancel an appointment or admission
+- Let us know of need to cancel an appointment or admission

-- Let us know if you are going to be unavailable for a period of time
+- Let us know of unavailability for periods of time

-- Let us know if you change your name, address or telephone details
+- Let us know of changes in name, address or telephone details

 Patient hospital transport